hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 Irena smiled.
 “Hey, kid.
 You’re up early.”

 “Yeah, well…” He shrugged.
-“I won’t pass the Trials by dreaming.”
+“I won’t pass the Trials by snoozing.”

 _You have no idea,_ Irena thought.
 “That’s the spirit.
 What are you working on?”